-Apple scab is the most common disease of crabapple in Iowa, but can also be found on many varieties of apple and pear.
+Apple scab is the most common disease of crabapple in Iowa but can also be found on many varieties of apple and pear.

-Signs and symptoms of apple scab
+Symptoms of apple scab

 Disease cycle of apple scab

 Apple scab is caused by the fungus Venturia inaequalis (in apples and crabapples).
 This fungus survives the winter in infected leaves on the ground.
 In the spring, the fungus produces sexual spores (ascospores) that can travel by wind to infect newly-developing leaves.
-Once infection has begun, the fungus on the new leaves develops asexual spores (conidia) to reinfect the leaf and initiate infection of other nearby leaves.
+Once an infection has begun, the fungus on the new leaves develops asexual spores (conidia) to reinfect the leaf and initiate infection of other nearby leaves.
 Cool, wet conditions in the spring favor apple scab, so the severity of disease seen in a given year can vary with the weather.

 Type of Sample Needed for Diagnosis and Confirmation

-The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
+The Iowa State University Plant & Insect Diagnostic Clinic can help you investigate and confirm if your plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
-Contact information for each states diagnostic laboratory for U.S. residents.
-If your sample is from outside of Iowa please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us
+Contact information for each state's diagnostic laboratory for U.S. residents.
+If your sample is from outside of Iowa, please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us.